kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 * HTTP pre-routing filters attach to a Gateway `Listener` via a new `httpFilters` field.
-* The list is a new type, `HTTPListenerFilter`, whose element variants reuse only two of the eight `HTTPRouteFilter` payloads: `ExternalAuth` and `ExtensionRef`.
-The other six variants are excluded — see [Excluded Filter Variants](#excluded-filter-variants).
+* The list is a new type, `HTTPListenerFilter`, whose element variants reuse a subset of the `HTTPRouteFilter` payloads: `ExternalAuth` and `ExtensionRef`.
+The remaining variants are excluded — see [Excluded Filter Variants](#excluded-filter-variants).
 * Filters MUST execute in the exact order they appear in the list.
-Ordering is a *guarantee*, not a `SHOULD`, from the moment the field is introduced.
+Ordering is a *guarantee*, specified as a `MUST`, from the moment the field is introduced.
 * HTTPRoute matching runs exactly once after all pre-routing filters have run.
 * Pre-routing filters cannot re-select the Listener.
 For HTTPS listeners this is enforced structurally by the TLS handshake (SNI binds the listener to a